MarioLegenda/execman/README.md

 As far as memory is concerned, every container, depending on the image that it was created from, takes between 30 and 50MB.

+# Container healing

+If a container goes from a _running_ state to some other states, the system will clean it up (stop it and remove it) and create another one in its place.
+For example, let's say that you created 10 containers and one of them fails.
+The system will pick that up and replace that with another container without the user even knowing that something bad happened.

 # Available programming languages

 In code that I showed you, you might have seen this: